|resume.pdf resume.odt resume.pages resume.docx resume.doc resume.rtf resume.html resume.txt|

 1/4/2016-12/31/2017 Software Engineer, Charter Communications.

-Amazon Web Services hosted Java micro-services on Linux, Netflix OSS, Cassandra NoSQL, Message Oriented Middlewear (MOM) Enterprise Application Integration (EAI).
+Amazon Web Services hosted Java micro-services on Linux, Netflix OSS, Reactive Extensions, Cassandra NoSQL, Mongo DB, Message Oriented Middlewear (MOM) Enterprise Application Integration (EAI).

 9/1/2014-2015 Software Engineer, Comcast, Corp.

-Authored an RxJDBC drive using Message Oriented Middleware (MOM) / RabbitMQ inspired by Reactive Extension enabling full stack event oriented programming, redundancy, reliabilitym and horizontal scalability.
+Authored an RxJDBC drive using Message Oriented Middleware (MOM) / RabbitMQ inspired by Reactive Extension enabling full stack event oriented programming, redundancy, reliability, and horizontal scalability.

 2/1/2014-5/1/2014 Software Engineer, Tendril, Inc.